Gavin-Persad/predictions/plan.md

 14. Add in cup competitions, rules and format

 - george cup
-- navigating rounds doesn't change the round view, still showing previous round fixtures. ** now working but not showing blank fixtures.
+- navigating rounds doesn't change the round view, still showing previous round fixtures. ✅\*\* now working but not showing blank fixtures.
 - edit rounds not working, could this be because the round has been completed.
-Need to test this by creating a new game week.** now games confirmation is not working.
-Nothing being created on supabase.
+Need to test this by creating a new game week.\*\* now games confirmation is not working.
+Nothing being created on supabase.✅
-- game weeks can still be changed after confirmed, this needs to be locked in.
+- game weeks can still be changed after confirmed, this needs to be locked in.✅
+- rounds not being counted and next round goes forever.
+- submit is not working when editing a cup round.
+- first round fixtures are showing in the right hand column in all rounds( when a new round has been selected by using the arrows on the header.)

 - create view cup
 - tree format as the rounds are created, shows scores from that game week.